 - As you take off and land, see if your knee stays over your foot or if it “dances” all over the place.
 Does it move inward, outward, or back and forth, or are you able to control your knee in space as you land?

-If you find your knee wiggling instead of staying steady, then it’s time to get your rear in gear, quite literally.
+If you find your knee wiggling instead of staying steady, then it’s time to get your rear in gear, quite literally by scheduling an appointment for physical therapy for knee pain.

 How Does Physical Therapy Help With Knee Pain?

 The good news is that current research also correlates strengthening of the hip musculature and correction of mechanics with getting rid of that knee pain.
-That’s where the physical therapist comes into play.
+That’s where physical therapy for knee pain comes into play.
 Physical therapists are the biomechanical movement experts and are able to evaluate and determine what factors are related to knee pain.
 Key factors incorporated by physical therapists into treatment of knee pain include:

 - Proper strengthening of the hip/glute musculature in functional/sport-related pattern